karlsecco/warbler-twitter-clone/README.md

 &nbsp;

-For one bug, the first step in producing it is searching for yourself while you're logged in.
+For one bug, the first step in producing it is searching for yourself while you're logged in. _ADDRESSED_ Users are now unable to follow themseleves if their profile is displayed in search results

 For another bug, what happens when you go to `/users/login` when you're already logged in?